The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 lewis clark road trip

-Interesting attractions along the way include the Field of Dreams movie site and the largest museum in the world dedicated to clown dolls.
+Interesting attractions along the way include the Field of Dreams movie site in Iowa and the largest museum in the world dedicated to clown dolls.
 How wonderfully strange!

 oklahome road trip